On Gorenstein Fano Threefolds with an Action of a Two-Dimensional Torus: Torus actions of complexity one

-\begin{remark} Consider a defining matrix $P$ as in Construction~\ref{constr:RAP}.
-By an \emph{admissible operation} on the matrix $P$ we mean one of the following: \begin{enumerate} \item adding a multiple of one of the upper $r$ rows to one of the lower $s$ rows, \item applying a unimodular matrix from the left to the $(d,d')$ block, \item swapping two columns $v_{ij_1}$ and $v_{ij_2}$ inside a leaf $v_{i1}, \ldots, v_{in_i}$, \item swapping two leafs $v_{i1}, \ldots, v_{in_i}$ and $v_{j1}, \ldots, v_{jn_j}$ and rearranging the $L$-block by elementary row operations into its required shape, \item swapping two columns $v_{k_1}$ and $v_{k_2}$ of the $d'$-block. \end{enumerate} If $P'$ arises from $P$ via admissible operations, then with a suitable $A'$, the graded rings $R(A,P)$ and $R(A',P')$ are isomorphic. \end{remark}
+\begin{rema} Consider a defining matrix $P$ as in Construction~\ref{constr:RAP}.
+By an \emph{admissible operation} on the matrix $P$ we mean one of the following: \begin{enumerate}\itemsep=0pt \item[$(i)$] adding a multiple of one of the upper $r$ rows to one of the lower $s$ rows, \item[$(ii)$] applying a unimodular matrix from the left to the $(d,d')$ block, \item[$(iii)$] swapping two columns $v_{ij_1}$ and $v_{ij_2}$ inside a leaf $v_{i1}, \dots, v_{in_i}$, \item[$(iv)$] swapping two leafs $v_{i1}, \dots, v_{in_i}$ and $v_{j1}, \dots, v_{jn_j}$ and rearranging the $L$-block by elementary row operations into its required shape, \item[$(v)$] swapping two columns $v_{k_1}$ and $v_{k_2}$ of the $d'$-block. \end{enumerate} If $P'$ arises from $P$ via admissible operations, then with a suitable $A'$, the graded rings $R(A,P)$ and $R(A',P')$ are isomorphic. \end{rema}

-\begin{remark} The matrix $A$ of a ring $R(A,P)$ is responsible for the coefficients of the defining trinomials $g_i = g_{i,i+1,i+2}$.
-By rescaling variables we can always reduce to defining relations of the form
+\begin{rema} The matrix $A$ of a ring $R(A,P)$ is responsible for the coefficients of the defining trinomials $g_i = g_{i,i+1,i+2}$.
+By rescaling variables we can always reduce to defining relations of the shape

 with pairwise distinct $1 \ne \lambda_i \in \CC^*$.
-In particular, in case of a single defining equation, there is no need to care about the coefficients.
-The matrix $A$ is motivated by the geometry behind $R(A,P)$, see Remark~\ref{rem:divisorsonX}. \end{remark}
+In particular, in case of a single defining relation, there~is no need to care about the coefficients.
+The matrix $A$ is motivated by the geometry behind $R(A,P)$, see Remark~\ref{rem:divisorsonX}. \end{rema}

-We enter the second step, producing rational normal varieties~$X$ with torus action $T \times X \to X$ of complexity one.
-Each of the resulting $X$ comes embedded in a toric variety~$Z$, is defined in homogeneous coordinates by the above trinomials $g_0, \ldots, g_{r-1}$ and the torus~$T$ acting on $X$ is a subtorus of the acting torus of $Z$.
+We enter the second step, producing rational normal varieties~$X$ with torus action $\TT^s \times X \to X$ of complexity one.
+Each of the resulting $X$ comes embedded in a toric variety~$Z$, is defined in homogeneous coordinates by the above trinomials $g_0, \dots, g_{r-1}$ and the torus~$\TT^s$ acting on $X$ is a subtorus of the acting torus $\TT^{r+s}$ of~$Z$.
+The original references are again~\cite{HaHe, HaSu}; see also \cite[Construction~3.4.3.6]{ArDeHaLa} as well as the more general~\cite[Constructions~3.5 and~6.13]{HaHiWr}.

 \begin{construction} In the situation of Construction~\ref{constr:RAP}, assume $r \ge 2$ and that $P$ is irredundant.
 Consider the common zero set of the defining relations of $R(A,P)$: